dragoonsouls/TLoD-TMD-Converter/README.md

 ### **CHANGELOG**

 ```
+BETA 0.5 version
+ADDED CONVERSION FOR ALL THE SUBMAPS CUTS MODELS AND ANIMATIONS INCLUDING THE MAP ITSELF
+FIXED SOME BREAKING BUGS
+CHANGE SOME LOGIC AROUND TO FIT STANDARDS

 BETA 0.4 version

 FIXED MEMORY LEAK ON BATTLE MODEL CONVERSION WINDOW (THANKS TO DennytXVII REPORTING THIS ISSUE)